 Peter Matwiczyk has been practicing law in Palm Beach County for over thirty years.
 He has been Board Certified by The Florida Bar in wills, trusts, and estates since 1992, and has been AV rated by Martindale-Hubbell for more than thirty years.
 Mr. Matwiczyk has been a member of the American College of Trusts and Estates Counsel (“ACTEC”) since 1992, where he has served, continuously, as a member of the Fiduciary Litigation Committee.
 He also currently serves as a member of the ACTEC Professional Standards Committee.
-He has regularly been named a Florida Super Lawyer in trusts and estates litigation and has been listed in Best Lawyers for nearly 15 years.
+He has been named a Florida Super Lawyer in Trusts and Estates Litigation for 12 years and has been listed in Best Lawyers for over 15 years.

 Prior to establishing his practice in Palm Beach County, Mr. Matwiczyk was a senior trial lawyer for the Internal Revenue Service, Office of Chief Counsel, in Manhattan, in the Tax Court Litigation Division, where he tried approximately twenty cases in the United States Tax Court to decision.